Zhongdu

-Zhongdu (中都 (Middle Capital)), also called Daxing City (大興城), was a capital city of the Jin dynasty (1115–1234) of China, located in modern-day Beijing, in the southwestern part of Xicheng District.
+Zhongdu (中都 (Middle Capital)), also called Daxing City (大興城), was a capital city of the Jurchen-led Jin dynasty (1115–1234) of China, located in modern-day Beijing, in the southwestern part of Xicheng District.
 It served as the Jin capital from 1153 to 1214.

 By the late 12th century the city had a population of nearly one million, and was the last and largest city built in that location prior to the Yuan dynasty.